SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 ### **2.5 RECOMMENDED STEP: Scaffolding, negative-gap closing and extra contig purging** <br/>
 This step is to connect contigs that may be 'phased-over', by scaffolding and/or removing contig overlaps which may represent haplotype differences or errors <br/>
 Additionally, depending on your assembly, some small haplotigs may have already been generated.
-With canu this commonly occur, particularily around heterozygous SVs.
+With canu this commonly occurs, particularily around heterozygous SVs.
 Therefore scaffolding against a reference can simplify the process of removing haplotigs <br/>
 A simple referencing scaffolding procedure uses ragout, RaGOO or RagTag and a repeat masked reference genome <br/>
 Although tools like RaGOO and RagTag are much faster due to their use of minimap alignment, for a genome the size of cerevisiae, ragout is my choice <br/>
 This is mainly as RaGOO and RagTag generally overassemble (scaffolding small haplotigs to the main contig) and I cannot see how to stop it...<br/>